19 June 2020

 Weeks on chart: 1 week

 Z'Zi Labor were a Hungarian band.
 This is a cover version of The Rolling Stones' "Honky Tonk Women" from 1969, and the subtitle "Nomen Est Woman" says, according to Google Translate, "I am woman" in Latin.
 The publishing date on this single says 1986.
 That's all I know.
 Why a three year-old song from a Hungarian band I've never heard of charted in Australia in 1989 - your guess is as good as mine.
+This one performed strongest in Western Australia, where it reached number 143 on the state chart.

 Number 169 "When Will I Be Loved" by Little River Band